Azri-23/Azri-23/README.md

-# Hi, I'm Azri
+# Hey there! 👋

 ### Who Am I
-Part-time student pursuing a Diploma in Software Engineering.
+I'm Azri, a part-time student pursuing a Diploma in Software Engineering.
 Focused on Python, backend logic, and database-driven apps.

 ### What I'm Currently Working On
 - Productivity Tracker — desktop focus-tracking app (Python, CustomTkinter, SQLite)